-If you already have a provider who is not in the network, you may continue to see that provider.
+If you already have a provider who is not a participant in the preferred ATAP network, you may continue to see that provider.
 However, you must pre-certify treatment.
-Your benefits will be lower when you use out-of-network providers.
+When opting to utilize an out-of-network service provider, your benefits will be lower and you will be subject to more out of pocket expense.